ArclightHub/Simple-CSGO-Ranks/README.md

 If you wish to try the addon before you download it please feel free to join the server.
 IP: gamingzoneservers.com

-The "Get Plugin" version does NOT have colored text, only the one in the zip file does.
-The "Get Plugin" version is version 0.1.9.

 Many people have had trouble setting up MySQL and adding the databases on windows.
 Below you will find information for setting up MySQL:
 Step 1, Install the MySQL database server: https://www.youtube.com/watch?v=AqQc3YqfelE